Foreign investors fear Japan banks may hijack Olympus board

 Olympus controls 70 percent of the global market for diagnostic endoscopes, a business which appears to have held up well since the accounting scandal broke and which is coveted by tech firms eyeing off the more stable healthcare sector.

-As the largest foreign owner, Southeastern said it had suggested some high-caliber individuals for board roles, including two Japanese corporate veterans as CEO candidates.
+As the largest foreign owner, Southeastern said it had suggested some high-calibre individuals for board roles, including two Japanese corporate veterans as CEO candidates.

 Devine and Shores said Western shareholders had no interest in a power struggle with creditors over the board appointments but wanted qualified, truly independent directors who did not answer to them or any other outside interest.